 - MUNA.
 The Museum of Nature and Archaeology is the most popular museum in Tenerife.
 It explores the natural richness of the Canary Islands and holds the world’s largest collection about the Guanche people.

 - Rambla de Santa Cruz.
-The city’s central artery, which crosses the main avenues and streets in Santa Cruz, passing by an incredible selection of historical buildings, including the former Plaza de Toros (Bull Ring) and the García Sanabria Park, ending at the Fort of Almeyda.
+The city’s central artery, which crosses the main avenues and streets in Santa Cruz, passing by an incredible selection of historical buildings, including the former Plaza de Toros (Bull Ring), the Garcia Sanabria Park or the Fort of Almeyda.

 - Garcia Sanabria Park.
 Huge and beautiful park which serves as the lungs of Santa Cruz.
 Losing yourself along its winding paths and discovering all of its corners is a true pleasure.